learn-co-curriculum/phase-3-active-record-associations-one-to-many/README.md

 ### The Game Model

 A game will _have many_ reviews.
-Before we worry about the migration that will implement this in our songs table, let's think about what that table will look
+Before we worry about the migration that will implement this in our reviews table, let's think about what that table will look
 like:

 | id | title | genre | platform | price |